 There are many myths surrounding car seat safety, particularly when it comes to the law itself.
 For example, some people believe that as long as their child is buckled into a regular adult lap/shoulder belt, they will be fine during an accident – this is not true!

-Additionally, booster seats are often thought of as being “just for small children” but actually anyone under the height of 4 feet 9 inches should be using one according to experts; even if your child seems “too big” for a booster, it’s always better to err on the side of caution when it comes to their safety while riding in the car!
+Additionally, booster seats are often thought of as being “just for small children” but anyone under the height of 4 feet 9 inches should be using one according to experts; even if your child seems “too big” for a booster, it’s always better to err on the side of caution when it comes to their safety while riding in the car!

 More asking questions by parents in Arizona about car seats: